 The soils that overlie the bedrock in the area have generally formed from the in-place weathering of the parent bedrock.
 The fractured bedrock is overlain by a mantle of unconsolidated material known as regolith.
 The regolith, where present, includes the soil zone; a zone of weathered, decomposed bedrock known as saprolite; and alluvium.
-Saprolite, the product of chemical and mechanical weathering of the underlying bedrock, is typically composed of silt and coarser granular material up to boulder size and may reflect the texture of the rock from which it was formed.
-The weathering products of felsic rocks may be sandy-textured and rich in quartz content while mafic rocks form a more clayey saprolite (LeGrand 2004).
+Saprolite, the product of chemical and mechanical weathering of the underlying bedrock, is typically composed of clay and coarser granular material up to boulder size and may reflect the texture of the rock from which it was formed (LeGrand 2004).